 3. LEASING ASSETS VS. BUYING

 Many factors are involved when deciding between leasing a piece of equipment or purchasing the equipment.
-Leasing equipment has predictable payments that are typically 100% deductible as an operating expense.
+Leasing equipment has predictable payments that are typically 100 percent deductible as an operating expense.
 Generally, companies do not pay for maintenance on leased equipment.
 However, companies are charged interest as a component of the lease payment.
 This interest results in an overall higher cost than an outright purchase.

 When purchasing an asset the overall cost may be lower but this transaction generally requires a higher initial cash outlay at the time of purchase.
 In a purchase situation, the transportation companies have complete control over the asset.